kaz-utashiro/greple/README.md

     greple --all 'foo bar baz'

-Block also can be defined as pattern.
+Block also can be defined as a pattern.
 Next command search and print mail header, ignoring mail body text.

     greple --block '\A(.+\n)+'